On This Page:

 Importantly, a critical step in starting a bookstore is to complete your business plan.
 To help you out, you should download Growthink’s Ultimate Bookstore Business Plan Template here.

-How to Start Your Bookstore
+How to Open a Bookstore

 Here are the key steps to starting your bookstore.

 Before opening your store, do market research for your target audience and write your bookstore business plan.
 This will help you determine how much money you need to open your store and potential risks to avoid.
 Without a business plan, it’s very easy for things to go awry rather quickly—you may not be thinking about certain important factors when you are getting started and it could create a poor reputation for your business from the start.